moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 The main quantity of interest is the probability of registering a coincidence count, $p _{\text{coincidence}}$, between the two output modes of the BS.
 If the input photons are indistinguishable, that is if $j=k$, the output state is
 $$|\psi ^{\text{out}}\rangle _{ab} = \frac{1}{\sqrt{2}} \left( |2;H\rangle_a - |2;H\rangle_b \right).$$
-Both photons exit the BS in the same output mode, therefore the probability of a coincidence vanishes.
+Both photons exit the BS in the same output mode, therefore the probability of a coincidence event vanishes.

 ## Polarization/temporal/spectral distinguishability